flash62au/WiTcontroller/README.md

 - Command menu (see below for full list) including:
   - Able to select and deselect locos
     - by their DCC address, via the keypad
+      - On NCE systems, a leading zero (0) will force a long address
     - from the first 50 locos in the roster
   - Able to throw/close turnouts/points
     - from the address